 New Zealand History

 Navigating by the ocean currents, wind, and stars, the first people to reach New Zealand arrived in the 13th century from East Polynesia.
 They became hunters and gatherers as well as farmers and lived reasonably well until they came into contact with Europeans.
 Despite living in separate tribes, their descendants became collectively known as the Maori.

 The first Europeans arrived in 1642 led by Dutchman Abel Tasman.
 Tasman set about charting and mapping the new land.
 New Zealand went relatively untouched by Europeans for another 127 years after Tasman’s crew arrived.
 The next batch of explorers to visit were from Britain and led by James Cook.
 Beginning in 1769, Cook made a total of three voyages to New Zealand and brought extensive knowledge of the country back to Britain.

 Late in the 18th century, whalers and sealers began to settle, encouraging trade.
 New Zealand became part of a Pacific-wide trade system with goods being sold as far as China.
-Trading stimulated interactions between Maoris and Europeans, allowing Maoris to acquire firearms, establishing a new form of tribal warfare in which tribes with firearms could easily raid and kill those without.
+Trading stimulated interactions between Maoris and Europeans, allowing Maoris to acquire firearms, and establishing a new form of tribal warfare in which tribes with firearms could easily raid and kill those without.
 The warfare became serious in the 1830s, a time known as the Musket Wars.